Maris Stella High School: Founding

 Maris Stella High School was founded in 1958 by the international Marist Brothers to ease overwhelming applications for admission to Catholic High School.
 The school begun operations with eleven teachers, running a primary section of 163 students and a secondary section of 124 students.
 Academic lessons took place in the afternoon at St. Stephen's School in Siglap.

-As enrollment rose, other schools were approached for assistance in lesson grounds.
+As enrolment rose, other schools were approached for assistance in lesson grounds.
 Between 1963 and 1966, Maris Stella High School functioned concurrently at different premises.
 Among them were Silat Road Government Integrated Primary School, St. Patrick's School, Opera Estate Convent, Tung Ling English School, and Jalan Kembangan Integrated Primary School.
 Numerous issues plagued the institution, both in administration as well as in conducting lessons, as the premises used were miles apart.
 The school also ran pre-university classes between 1964 and 1975.

 Mount Vernon campus

 On 22 October 1966, Maris Stella High School moved into a permanent campus at Mount Vernon Road.
 The campus was built with fifteen classrooms and a four-storey science block.
 A grand celebration was held to mark the official opening of the new school.
 In 1969, the second phrase of the campus development was completed, consisting of an administrative block and a 1600-seat auditorium.
 In total, these two phases of development cost over S$1.3 million.

 In 1974, the development project for the expansion of the campus was launched.
 The new five-storey building for the primary section was completed by the end of October 1975, at a cost of about $1.1 million.
 The new building was officially declared open on 11 September 1976.

 A separate 3.11 hectares site for the primary section was acquired in 1982, which was adjacent to the present school building.
 A designated three-storey school building was built and opened in 1987, and that year, in order to cope with its large student population, the primary and secondary sections were split into independently functioning entities.